 “In 2010 after 4 long years and many ups and downs I became the first in my family to graduate from college.
 There were several times throughout my college career where I did not think I would get to graduate.
 Wallin Education Partners not only gave me the chance at a college education but they also allowed me to grow as an individual.
 I can safely say that without the support of Wallin Education Partners and my Wallin advisor, I would not have met my goal of obtaining a college degree and my life would not be what it is now.”

-Our current scholar, and a University of Minnesota student, Kohlman Thompson describes his struggles as a first-generation college student through spoken word.
+A recent alumnus of the University of Minnesota, Kohlman Thompson describes his struggles as a first-generation college student through spoken word.
 Click here to see a video he and two volunteers created to tell his story.

 “Wallin Education Partners made the culture shock of transitioning to college as easy as possible for me.
 They really embody the word “partners”.
 They aren’t only an organization that gives students scholarships but they partner with their scholars to make this experience the best it can be.
 College is hard, especially for a first-generation college student like myself but the Wallin program made it a lot easier and a lot of fun.”